Ori Naftaly: Music career

 In 2011, Naftaly recorded his debut album with the Ori Naftaly Band.
 A True Friend (Is Hard to Find), was picked as the Best Blues Album in 2012 by Jan Marius Franzen from bluesmagazine.nl and syndicated radio show "Purple Haze."
-In the German magazine Wasser Prawda the album was picked #2 as Best Blues Debut and named Best Debut in Israel on 88FM by Tomer Molvidzon.
+In the German magazine Wasser Prawda the album was picked number two as Best Blues Debut and named Best Debut in Israel on 88FM by Tomer Molvidzon.

 In October 2012 he won the Israeli Blues Society competition, and the band was voted the Best Israeli Blues Band of 2013, earning them an invitation to the 29th International Blues Challenge in Memphis, Tennessee.
 The band made it to the semi-finals, selling the largest amount of CDs in the competition and becoming the first Israeli group to reach the semi-finals in this global event.
 Their second album, Happy For Good, was released in May 2013 (again, by Naftaly himself) and featured eight new original songs; Naftaly produced the album and composed most of the music.
 A month after its release, Happy For Good reached number 2 on the International Blues Radio Charts, and stayed in the Top 5 for eight weeks.
 After touring the US and Europe, Naftaly relocated to Memphis.
 Upon moving to the United States in October 2013, Naftaly enlisted a new core of Memphis musicians, and played over 200 shows in over 40 states.

 In Memphis, he met Tierinii Jackson who began her career singing in church, before performing in a series of cover bands and theatrical projects.
 Tierinii's sister, a drummer and vocalist, joined the pair in September 2015 to form Southern Avenue.
 With Jeremy Powell on keys and Daniel McKee on bass, the band entered the International Blues Challenge in 2016 representing Memphis.
 Southern Avenue made the finals.

 In the summer of 2016, Southern Avenue signed with Stax Records, part of the Concord Music Group.
 They recorded their debut album with producer Kevin Houston and it was released in February 2017.
-The album charted at number 1 on the iTunes Blues charts, reached #6 on the Billboard Blues Chart and was in the Top 40 in Americana radio for three months.
+The album charted at number 1 on the iTunes Blues charts, reached number six6 on the Billboard Blues Chart and was in the Top 40 in Americana radio for three months.
 In 2019, they released Keep On, produced by Johnny Black.

+Naftaly married Tierinii Jackson in 2019.
+Southern Avenue released their album Be the Love You Want in August 2021 and Family in 2025.